toine512/matrix_reloaded_ctrl/README.md

 Enables or disables this software.
 When "OFF", TMI is disconnected and no contact with the matrix display is attempted.
 Only the command interface remains active. \
 Necessary with `--interactive` to do anything.

+> [!IMPORTANT]
+> If one or more channel is provided in the command line, it is joined during the startup sequence.
       </td>
     </tr>
     <tr>